Attending a Safe Place Meeting

 Guidelines to Attend

 To maintain the safety and confidential nature of the support group meetings for everyone in attendance, participants must have had a close, personal or some form of intimate relationship with the person they lost.
-Resultingly, participants are not allowed to be accompanied by friends or others to provide support–That is the role of the group and the facilitators.

 This need to maintain a Safe Place means that students of suicide prevention, including clinicians, researchers, creative artists, writers and others who want to attend the meeting in order to learn about this issue and how it impacts people are, also, barred from the meetings.